 The body displays chiseled accent lines and features short front and rear overhangs.
 Compound-curved window glass complements thin A- and B-pillars to improve visibility.

-Four people fit inside the RSX, which features two front bucket seats and a 50/50-split folding rear seat.
+Four people fit inside the RSX, which features two front bucket seats and a 50/50-split, folding rear seat.
 Base-model upholstery is fabric, but the Type-S gets perforated leather.
 Large gauges are grouped in a pod that's angled toward the driver.
-The seats have more-supportive bolstering for 2005.
+The seats gained more-supportive bolstering for 2005.
 A leather-wrapped steering wheel is installed, and a seven-speaker Bose stereo system with an in-dash six-CD changer goes into the Type-S. Cargo volume totals 16 cubic feet.

 Under the Hood